bujocek/LyncIMLocalHistory/README.md

 LyncIMLocalHistory ver.
 1.0
 ===========================
-Simple IM conversation tracker for people who want to keep the conversation history and can not use lync for it directly (i.e. it may be disabled by corp).
+Simple IM conversation tracker for people who want to keep the conversation history and can not use lync ( now Skype for business ) for it directly (i.e. it may be disabled by corp).
 Conversations are stored in [your documents]\LyncIMHistory folder.

 LICENCE